microsoft/vscode-docs/blogs/2017/12/18/chrome-debugging-december-2017.md

 # What's new for Chrome debugging in VS Code
-Over the recent months we have been busy improving the Chrome debugging experience for VS Code, and today we are happy to release two new significant features that we think will help make client-side JavaScript debugging in VS Code a more realiable and easier experience.
+Over the recent months we have been busy improving the Chrome debugging experience for VS Code, and today we are happy to release two new significant features that we think will help make client-side JavaScript debugging in VS Code a more reliable and easier experience.

 If you aren't familiar with our Chrome Debugger for VS Code then it allows you to debug your client-side JavaScript running in Google Chrome, and adds a new aspect to our existing JavaScript debugging experience where we out of the box allows you to debug your server-side JavaScript in Node.
 Having both debuggers allows you to do seamless full-stack JavaScript debugging.

 ### Use VS Code and Chrome DevTools at the same time!
-The first thing we have been working on with the Google Chrome team is to make it posssible to use both VS Code and Chrome DevTools at the same time!
+The first thing we have been working on with the Google Chrome team is to make it possible to use both VS Code and Chrome DevTools at the same time!

 Since day one we heard this feedback from you, but we have been limited by Chrome's lack of [support of multi remote debugging connections](https://bugs.chromium.org/p/chromium/issues/detail?id=129539).
 This has meant that when VS Code connected to Chrome, their Chrome DevTools would be kicked out, and when you opened Chrome DevTools, VS Code would be kicked out.